 In the woods of Westchester County, in a place that was once Oscawana-on-Hudson NY, are the remains of a grand 75 acre estate.
-It was built by Guillaume Reusens, a Belgian diplomat, tobacco baron, and breeder of fine race horses.
-His estate featured a huge Victorian mansion, a full sized race track complete with an elaborate two story judges' stand, fountains, artisan fish pools, the Colonial Fox / Cruger mansion, several other homes, and all the livestock, machinery, and staff needed to run a large working farm.
+It was once owned by Guillaume Reusens, a Belgian diplomat, tobacco baron, and breeder of fine race horses.
+His estate featured a huge Victorian mansion, a full sized race track complete with an elaborate two story judges' stand, fountains, the Colonial Fox / Cruger mansion, several other homes, and all the livestock, machinery, and staff needed to run a large working farm.

 The McAndrews Estate, formerly known as Long View or Reusens Farm, was maintained and sustained by Guillaume Reusens and his descendants for 70 years.
 But in the 1960's - the property was abandoned.
 It fell into disrepair and was looted, vandalized, and set ablaze.
 It became a haven for curious teenagers.
 Its once open fields and avenues overgrown; its buildings crumbling and rotting.